nextflow-io/nextflow/docs/reference/stdlib.md

   The result of the above example depends on the existence of the target directory.
 If the target directory exists, the source is moved into the target directory, resulting in the path `/any/dir_b/dir_a`.
 If the target directory does not exist, the source is just renamed to the target name, resulting in the path `/any/dir_b`.

 : :::{note}
-  The `copyTo()` method follows the semantics of the Linux command `cp -r <source> <target>`, with the following caveat: while Linux tools often treat paths ending with a slash (e.g. `/some/path/name/`) as directories, and those not (e.g. `/some/path/name`) as regular files, Nextflow (due to its use of the Java files API) views both of these paths as the same file system object.
+  The `copyTo()` function follows the semantics of the Linux command `cp -r <source> <target>`, with the following caveat: while Linux tools often treat paths ending with a slash (e.g. `/some/path/name/`) as directories, and those not (e.g. `/some/path/name`) as regular files, Nextflow (due to its use of the Java files API) views both of these paths as the same file system object.
 If the path exists, it is handled according to its actual type (i.e. as a regular file or as a directory).
 If the path does not exist, it is treated as a regular file, with any missing parent directories created automatically.
   :::

-`delete()`
+`delete() -> boolean`
 : Deletes the file or directory at the given path, returning `true` if the operation succeeds, and `false` otherwise:

   ```groovy